albertriu98/fastapi-intro/README.md

 ## Prerequisites
 - Kubernetes cluster
-- Have CloudNative PG operator installed
+- Have CloudNative PG operator installed: https://github.com/cloudnative-pg/charts
+- Install kube-prometheus-stack helm chart: https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack

 ## Application structure:
 At app/routers you will find a file for each group of endpoints.
 Authentication, posts and users. <br>